 This type of underwater landslide certainly has the potential to cause a tsunami, and the researcher's modeling for a consequent giant wave places it at around 27 meters (88 ft) tall.
 A tsunami in this area, however, would most likely be stunted by the presence of the coral reef, which acts as a natural breakwater and absorbs the force of waves.
 The teams says a lot more research is needed to assess the tsunami risk to the Queensland coast created by landslides of this nature.

 Big as it may be, this landslide pales in comparison to some of history's largest submarine land slides.
 The Storegga Slide in the Norwegian sea around 8,000 years ago saw 3,500 km3 sheared off Noway's continental shelf, while millions of years ago, the Agulhas landslide off South Africa moved as much as 20,000 km3 of sediment, the largest described by scientific literature.

 Still, its discovery gives researchers a new understanding of the landscape beneath the Great Barrier Reef, and offers new opportunities to study the marine life that call it home.

-The research was published in the journal Marine Geology, while the animation below provides a brief glimpse of the underwater terrain.
+The research was published in the journal Marine Geology.